gefsc/logic2_extensions/README.md

 Repository containing sources for logic2 softwareextension to decode several type of serial communication.

-## com_serial
+## Serial com hexa displau

-Extensions for logic2 software to decode serial communication.
+Extensions for logic2 software to display hexadecimal values on serial communication.